Last Updated : | Wide Angle Software

 If you have created a playlist on your iPod and wish to copy it to your iTunes library, you may be a bit surprised that iTunes does not provide a simple way of importing playlists from your device to your library.
 Our TouchCopy software can help you with this, by copying your playlists in a couple of mouse clicks.

-If your playlist contains 100 songs or fewer, you'll be able to copy it using the free TouchCopy demo.
+If your playlist contains 100 songs or fewer, you'll be able to copy it using the free TouchCopy trial.
 A full version of TouchCopy is required to transfer more than 100 iPod songs to your computer or iTunes.Download TouchCopy For PC Download TouchCopy For Mac

 To transfer your iPod playlists into iTunes select the Playlists you want from the source list in TouchCopy.
 You can select multiple playlists by CTRL-Clicking items in this list.